 The most stable clamping method uses a pinch clamp that clamps the probe at three or four points rather than the full circumference.
 This method remains stable in spite of roundness errors of the probe body or the clamp’s thru-hole.

 Capacitive displacement sensors have a measurement “spot size” about 130% of the diameter of the sensing area of the probe.
 If the measurement target area is smaller than this it will be susceptible to errors and may require special calibration.

 Multiple Capacitive Probes

 When multiple capacitive probes are used with the same target, their drive electronics must be synchronized.
-Lion Precision multi-channel capacitive sensor systems (Elite Series and Compact Driver) use synchronized electronics.
+Lion Precision multi-channel capacitive sensor systems (Elite Series and CPL230) use synchronized electronics.
 Capacitive sensors require no minimum distance between adjacent probes.

 Environmental Considerations for Capacitive Sensors

 Capacitive sensors require a clean, dry environment.
 Any change in the material between the probe and target will affect the measurement.

 All sensors have some sensitivity to temperature, but Lion Precision capacitive sensor systems are compensated for temperature changes between 20°C and 35°C with a drift of less than 0.04%F.S./°C.

 Ordinary changes in humidity have no effect on capacitive displacement measurements.
 Humidities into the 90% range can begin to affect the measurement; any condensation in the measurement area will render the measurement invalid.